R-2 Paper Model

 Operational missiles used a radio navigation system to help them more accurately hit their target.
 These guided R-2s are often shown with two small antenna aerials rear the nose.
 The only clear view of these aerials are on photographs of a Chinese DF-1, a locally built R-2 version where they are clearly loops.

-- The model: Gray or Green (for some reason, doesn't display, but does download ok)
+- The model: Gray R2 kit or Green R2 kit (for some reason, doesn't display, but does download ok)

 - The instructions